 At this point the movie stumbles into parody from which, despite excellent performances from Denzel Washington and Meryl Streep, it never recovers.
 And yet the acting and direction is too serious to create an atmosphere of satire, leaving many of the funny moments unintentional.

 So much time is taken from the movie and plot to go into repetitive exposition on the nature of the operation, the technology behind it, the ones who developed the technology, the corporation behind it, why they did it, and how they trained the soldiers into accepting it.
 Unless your name is Dale Gribble, you probably won't buy into it.
 And if you don't, then the rest of the movie falls apart into a blow by blow propaganda flick.

 As if an Evil Corporation weren't enough, this weak device uses the standard carrier attachment of bad guys with British accents.
-The Evil Scientist, Atticus Noyle (Simon McBurney) has a secret lab, wears a sharp part in his hair reminiscent of Adolph somebody, and is never seen without his labcoat: like the mad doctor he is.
+The Evil Scientist, Atticus Noyle (Simon McBurney: KAFKA) has a secret lab, wears a sharp part in his hair reminiscent of Adolph somebody, and is never seen without his labcoat: like the mad doctor he is.